-R v E – Basildon Crown Court – represented a Defendant who had pleaded guilty to committing actual bodily harm, dangerous driving, possession of Class A and B drugs, drink driving and a breach of a suspended sentence order (SSO).
+R v E – Basildon Crown Court – represented a Defendant who had pleaded guilty to committing actual bodily harm within a domestic context, dangerous driving, possession of Class A and B drugs, drink driving and a breach of a suspended sentence order (SSO).
 Successfully argued that it was unjust to activate the SSO and that it was appropriate to impose standalone suspended sentence orders for the remaining matters.

-R v M – Romford Magistrates’ Court – secured an acquittal in the youth court for a 17 year old charged with inflicting grievous bodily harm.
+R v M – Romford Youth Court – secured an acquittal in the youth court for a 17 year old charged with inflicting grievous bodily harm.

 - Kaplan Law School, BPTC, 2013